PEOPLE: Photographer Chloe Orefice on what makes the perfect backstage hair shot

-Based between London and Berlin, photographer Chloe Orefice regularly shoots for platforms including Hunger and SHOWstudio.
-Originally dreaming of becoming a make-up artist, Orefice only discovered photography after enrolling on a make-up course that happened to include a compulsory photography module.
+A master at capturing the little details, Chloe Orefice is a photographer and filmmaker.
+Based between London and Berlin, she regularly shoots for platforms including Hunger and SHOWStudio.
+Orefice originally dreamt of becoming a make-up artist, only stumbling across photography after enrolling on a make-up course which happened to include a compulsory photography module.
 “That was my first exposure to fashion photography,” she says, “I just became hooked”.
 She later assisted Nick Knight for several years before striking out on her own in 2013.

-During Fashion Week, Orefice can be found backstage capturing the many, many looks that accompany each new season.
-Often focusing in on the little details which others might miss in the pre-show frenzy, her images reveal the subtle craft and intricacies of hairstyles which, in their accompanying role to the fashion, are often overlooked.
-Here, she shares some of her recent hair-focused imagery and discusses what makes for the perfect hair image.
+A fashion week fixture, Orefice can be found capturing the many, many looks that accompany each new season.
+Often focusing in on the little backstage beauty details which others might miss in the pre-show frenzy, her images reveal the subtle craft and intricacies of hairstyles which, in their accompanying role to the fashion, are often overlooked.
+Orefice shares some of her recent hair-focused imagery and discusses what makes for the perfect hair image.

 How would you define your photographic style?
 It’s forever evolving!

 What are some of the challenges of shooting hair backstage?
 Honestly – everything!
 Other than poor lighting I think the biggest challenge is simply making sure you’re capturing the final look.
 Clips are left in until just before the show starts so I’m usually just waiting around until then, but even when the clips are out I’m dodging around hair assistants doing finals touches, or in some cases – changing the hair look completely.
 There’s a very short window of time in which to shoot – you wait around for hours and then all the action happens in three minutes.
 That’s probably the most stressful aspect, but it can give you the best results because you don’t have time (or space) to overthink – you just get creative, everything becomes spontaneous.